jelledelaender/OUProxyAnalyzer/README.md

 ### Listing trackers

-By analysing all requests, the called domains can be listed, and filtered on known domains of tracker services.
+By analysing all requests, the called domains can be listed and filtered on known domains of tracker services.
 The "process_detect_trackers.rb" script helps with this.

-The process_detect_trackers.rb script was developed to process the proxy log file, and list all detected trackers
+The process_detect_trackers.rb script was developed to process the proxy log file and list all detected trackers

 Usage:
 `ruby process_detect_trackers.rb <log_file> <optional: filter_ip>`

-The script has 2 parameters.
-The first one is the log file, like example.log The filter_ip is optional and can be used to filter the dataset by all requests from this IP
+The script has two parameters.
+The first one is the log file, e.g. example_proxy.log The filter_ip is optional and can be used to filter the dataset by all requests from the given IP, to ensure you only process requests that were made from this IP.

 Example output:

 > Only processing requests from 192.168.1.54
 > Detected Trackers:
 > - Ads: Vungle: 4 times
 > - Ads: SuperSonic: 5 times
 > - Ads: Facebook: 12 times
 > - Ads: UnityAds: 25 times